Kitware/SMTK/doc/userguide/attribute/concepts.rst

-instances of the classes above to represent a particular simulation's input deck, SMTK provides an XML file format for serializing and deserializing all of the attributes, definitions, items, and item-definitions stored in an attribute system.
+instances of the classes above to represent a particular simulation's input deck, SMTK provides an XML file format for serializing and deserializing all of the attributes, definitions, items, and item-definitions stored in an attribute collection.

-Interfaces to the attribute system
+Interfaces to the attribute collection
 ----------------------------------

-The attribute system has three interfaces:
+The attribute collection has three interfaces:

 1. An XML file syntax for specifying the kinds data to be modeled for individual simulation codes and problem domains.